Laparoscopy and endometriosis

 Not all endometriosis can be treated with laparoscopy, however.
 Sometimes endometriosis affects other organs such as the bowel or ureter (the tube from the kidney to the bladder).
 If this is the case, you may require further surgery at a later date.
 Further surgery is likely to involve other specialist surgeons.

-- infection in the bladder, uterus or cuts on the abdomen
+- Infection in the bladder, uterus or cuts on the abdomen

-- organ damage or bleeding – (one in five hundred)
+- Bleeding – (one in five hundred)

-- death – (one in twenty thousand).
+- Death – (one in twenty thousand).

-These complications may require immediate treatment.
+Unexpected complications may require immediate treatment.
 They can be serious and may require more extensive surgery at a later time.

 Before surgery your doctor must discuss the risks with you so when you provide consent for the operation you understand what the risks are.
 Don't be afraid to ask questions.